obiba/sf-obiba-selection-tree/README.md

 - *selectionTipLabel* is the text to display on top left of the selection tree (when using popup).
 - *expandAllLabel* is text in the "Expand all nodes" button.
 Default is `Expand all`.
 - *collapseAllLabel* is text in the "Collapse all nodes" button.
 Default is `Collapse all`.
+- *clearLabel* is the text in the "Clear" button.
+Default is `Clear`.

 node
 - *title* is a string